 Conflicts Generally Prohibited: Except as specifically provided in this Subsection VII(A)(2), persons with a conflict of interest, or who anticipate responding to the proposal for which the specifications are written, may not participate in writing specifications.
 A person may be retained to assist in writing specifications, scopes of work, requirements, qualifications, or other components of a solicitation.
 A person assisting in writing specifications shall not, at any time during the procurement process, be employed in any capacity by, nor have an ownership interest in, an individual, public or private corporation, governmental entity, partnership, or unincorporated association bidding on or submitting a proposal in response to the solicitation provided, however, that this restriction shall not apply to a design build construction project or other procurements as determined in writing by the Procurement Officer.

-A non-employee of the District (such as a consulting engineer) who has prepared specifications for use by the District may participate in a District procurement using those specifications only if the person declares, in a writing delivered to the District Director, an intent to do so and the District Director makes a written determination, which is placed in the bid or contract file, indicating that it is in the best interest of the District to allow the identified non-employee to participate in the procurement, including an identification of specific benefits that are expected to be received by the District and a determination that participation by the non-employee will not be prejudicial to the fair and equal conduct of the procurement process.
+A non-employee of the District (such as a consulting engineer) who has prepared specifications for use by the District may participate in a District procurement using those specifications only if the person declares, in a writing delivered to the Manager, an intent to do so and the Manager makes a written determination, which is placed in the bid or contract file, indicating that it is in the best interest of the District to allow the identified non-employee to participate in the procurement, including an identification of specific benefits that are expected to be received by the District and a determination that participation by the non-employee will not be prejudicial to the fair and equal conduct of the procurement process.

 Violations may result in: